Get in touch: hello@totalbalance.com.au

 • You may have an inclination to overthink things.

-• You have a tendency to be hard on yourself and at times even perfectionistic.
+• You have a tendency to be hard on yourself and even perfectionistic.

 • You want to live with purpose and meaning.